Creeper (DC Comics)

 The Creeper (Jack Ryder) is a superhero created by Steve Ditko and Don Segall for DC Comics.
 He is portrayed as a journalist and talk show host, usually living in Gotham City, who gains the ability to transform into the superhuman the Creeper (and vice versa) thanks to experimental science developed by Dr. Yatz.
 First appearing in Showcase #73 (March 1968), his origin was revised in Secret Origins (vol. 2) #18 in 1987, then partially revised again in The Creeper #1–4 in 1997, then completely reimagined in the six-issue miniseries The Creeper (vol. 2), published in 2006–2007.

-Originally, Ryder's transformation into the Creeper involved activating a device that granted superhuman abilities while also causing his face to be covered in yellow make-up, his hair to be concealed by a green wig, and his clothing to be instantly replaced by a yellow and red costume with green trunks and a sheepskin cape; as the Creeper, Ryder then shifted his voice tone and acted chaotically to intimidate foes and protect his identity.
+Originally, Ryder's transformation into the Creeper involved activating a device that granted superhuman abilities while also covering his face in yellow make-up, concealing his hair in a green wig, and instantly replacing his clothing with a yellow and red costume with green trunks and a fur-like cape; as the Creeper, Ryder then shifted his voice tone and acted chaotically to intimidate foes and protect his identity.
 Starting in 1987, it was said Ryder suffered an actual slight change in personality when he became the Creeper, as the device not only empowered him and dressed him in a costume but also altered his brain chemistry.
 Starting in 1997, Ryder and the Creeper are treated as two personalities sharing the same body.
 The 2006–2007 miniseries The Creeper (vol. 2) presented a new origin.
-Starting with this story, Ryder's transformation no longer involved a costume and was now depicted as a physical transformation.
+Starting with this story, Ryder's transformation no longer involved a costume and is depicted as a physical transformation.
 Along with his strange appearance, the Creeper is characterized by superhuman strength, agility, healing and stamina, as well as a maniacal laugh.
 Starting in the 1990s, this laugh has been able to cause pain or immobility in enemies.
 Through experience and training, the Creeper is a formidable fighter and acrobat.
 In the New 52 continuity, a short-lived incarnation of the Creeper was a villain, not a hero, a malicious oni (demon) who inhabited human hosts to create chaos.

-The Creeper is a frequent ally to Batman and has been a recurring character in that hero's stories.
+The Creeper is a frequent ally of Batman and has been a recurring character in stories involving him.
 Outside of comics, the Creeper has appeared in the TV shows The New Batman Adventures and Batman: The Brave and the Bold, and appeared in his civilian identity Jack Ryder in the Batman: Arkham video game series.
 The Creeper shares visual similarities to the villain the Joker, but originally no connection was intended and the two characters did not meet until 1975, seven years after the Creeper's debut.
-The animated series The New Batman Adventures connected the Joker to the Creeper's origin in the 1995 episode "Beware the Creeper".
-The 2006 comic book miniseries The Creeper (vol. 2) followed suit by revealing the Joker's signature poison was one of several agents used by Dr. Yatz to first transform Jack Ryder into the Creeper.
+The New Batman Adventures has the Joker's venom involved in the Creeper's origin, with the comics following suit.